-provision £'000 Single-factor sensitivity to key economic variables (note i) 10% decrease in house prices (HPI) at 31 March 2022 and throughout the forecast period (note ii) 44 i.
-As these are single-factor sensitivities, they should not be extrapolated due to the likely non-linear effects.
+Sensitivity analysis impact of multiple economic scenarios Increase in provision £'000 Single-factor sensitivity to key economic variables 10% decrease in house prices (HPI) at 31 March 2023 and throughout the forecast period (note i) 96 i.
+As this is a single-factor sensitivity, it should not be extrapolated due to the likely non-linear effects.
+The provision impact is calculated using the base case scenario and only includes the impact of a 10% decrease of house prices on LGD.